 - Sugar free syrup raspberries, strawberries, blackberries etc.

-Add the granulated monkfruit sweetener, almond flour, coconut flour, baking powder, salt and cinnamon, if using.
+Add the almond flour, coconut flour, baking powder and cinnamon.
 Mix until smooth and just combined - do NOT overmix.

-Allow the batter to thicken up slightly while you turn on the waffle maker.
+Allow the batter to thicken up 3-5 minutes while you preheat the waffle maker.
 This allows the baking powder to activate.

-Preheat the waffle maker (please note I have a classic waffle maker - not a belgian waffle maker) and spray generously with pure coconut oil spray (or olive oil spray).
+Preheat the waffle maker and spray generously with pure coconut oil spray (or olive oil spray).

 Spoon in 1/4 cup of the batter for mini waffles or 2/3 cup for Belgian waffles.
 Close the lid and cook until waffle light turns green (about 4-5 minutes depending on your waffle maker).
 For crispier waffles (recommended) , use a silicone spatula to flip the waffle over and cook again for another round (another 4-5 minutes) until the light turns green.
 Allow to sit for 15 seconds, then transfer the crispy waffles onto a plate.

 Repeat with remaining batter.
-This makes about 5 (1/4 cup) waffles or 3 (2/3 cup) Belgian waffles.
+This makes about 6 (1/4 cup) waffles or 3 (2/3 cup) Belgian waffles.

 Serve with your favorite toppings and sides: whipped cream, melted butter, low carb syrup or fresh berries.